Home prices have been steadily increasing over the last couple of years.

 The line of credit works like a credit card.
 You’re given a maximum credit limit and are only charged interest of the amount you borrow.

-You have a monthly payment that goes towards the principle and interest.
+You have a monthly payment that goes towards the principal and interest.
 As you pay off the debt it becomes available to be borrowed again.

 As an example let’s say your house is worth $200,000 and your mortgage balance is $100,000.
 You can borrow up to 80% of the loan-to-value ratio which in this case is $60,000.